AdamHayball/RPiZero2W-Pwnagotchi/README.md

 ### Troubleshooting Steps

-- Confirmed that the `dtoverlay` and necessary modules were correctly configured.
+- Confirmed that the `dtoverlay` and necessary modules were correctly configured in `/boot/config.txt` and `/boot/cmdline.txt`.
 - Attempted to manually install the RNDIS driver from the Windows driver catalog, but the process was hindered by driver signing issues.
 - Even in Safe Mode, forcing the application of the driver didn’t resolve the issue.